SwatiArora94/React-Github/README.md

 ##### On Clicking repo tile

-On Performing above action ypou would land to repo details page
+On Performing above action you would land to repo details page